-To manage content on the website, we always need a rich text editor(WYSIWYG).
-The rich text content requires HTML tags that can be added only through the WYSIWYG editor.
+To manage content on the website, you always require a rich text editor aka WYSIWYG editor.
+The rich text content includes HTML tags that can be added only through the WYSIWYG editor.
 The textarea tag can’t handle content wrapped inside HTML.

-There are numerous rich text editors – TinyMCE, CKEditor available on the Internet.
+There are numerous rich text editors(TinyMCE, CKEditor) available on the Internet.
 Trix Editor is one of them.
 It is developed by Basecamp.
 The Trix editor is being used in Basecamp for managing content.
 This is enough to say about the reliability of this WYSIWYG editor.

 Installation of Trix Editor

-As we need to include the above assets, create a js
+To include the above assets, create a js

 and css